sav-che/TL-2/Authors/Sadler, Joseph {std. Jos. Sadler}.md

-> [!cite] BHL link: this entry starts at [page 1048](https://www.biodiversitylibrary.org/item/103624#page/1062/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 1048](https://www.biodiversitylibrary.org/page/33190519) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Sadler, Joseph (1791-1849), Hungarian botanist; assistant for chemistry and botany at the University of Budapest 1815-1819; Dr. med.
 Univ.
-Budapest 1820; subsequently curator at the National Hungarian Museum for zoology and mineralogy; ultimately professor of botany and director of the University Botanic Garden, Budapest 1834-1849. (*Jos.
-Sadler*).
+Budapest 1820; subsequently curator at the National Hungarian Museum for zoology and mineralogy; ultimately professor of botany and director of the University Botanic Garden, Budapest 1834-1849.
+**Abbreviated name**: *Jos.
+Sadler*

 #### Herbarium and types